 Once you are absolutely positive that everything on the primary hard drive partition you're about to install Windows 8 on, probably your C: drive, can be removed (e.g. you've backed everything up that you want to keep) then proceed on to the next step in this tutorial.
 Please remember that once you delete everything from this drive, which is done in a later step (I'll let you know when), you won't be able to get any of that data back.

-Note: The procedure described, and screenshots shown, in these 31 steps refer specifically to Windows 8 Pro but are equally valid for the standard Windows 8 edition that's also available.
+Note: The procedure described, and screenshots shown, in these 32 steps refer specifically to Windows 8 Pro but are equally valid for the standard Windows 8 edition that's also available, as well as both editions of Windows 8.1 as I mentioned earlier.

 Performing a Clean Install of a Version of Windows Other Than Windows 8?